 - Whenever an artist releases multiple albums on the same day, there can be a competition to see which one will sell the most copies (examples: Guns N' Roses' Use Your Illusion I and II, Bruce Springsteen's Human Touch and Lucky Town, and the solo albums of all four KISS members).

-- An Older Than Steam problematic : in the 17th century Paris, the two only permanent theatres (Théâtre de l'Hotel de Bourgogne and Théâtre du Marais) would compete via "dueling pieces", sharing the same themes (and often adapted from the same foreign plays) and tailored for the "stars" of the respective troupes.
+- An Older Than Steam example: in 17th century Paris, the two only permanent theatres (Théâtre de l'Hotel de Bourgogne and Théâtre du Marais) would compete via "dueling pieces", sharing the same themes (and often adapted from the same foreign plays) and tailored for the "stars" of the respective troupes.